cnunlp/Chinese-Essay-Dataset-For-Pre-Training/README.md

 ### Genre of the essay
 The Genres of We represent organization quality with three grades.

    **Character** Character refers to a style of describing personality.

    **Narrative** Narrative is a style of writing whose main content is the experience of characters and the development and changes of things.

    **Scenery** An essay describing a scene.

-   **Objects** Objects refer to articles that mainly describe objects
+   **Objects** Objects refer to articles that mainly describe objects.

    **Argumentative** Argumentative essay is a style of analysing things, discussing affair, expressing opinions, and proposing opinions.